Note that staffing baselines are independent of project baselines. Staffing baselines can be created when using the Re-Plan feature.

 To compare baseline values to current resource staffing values

-If you want to compare additional details that are not captured on this screen, you need to create a baseline report.
+If you want to compare additional details that are not captured on this screen, you need to create a baseline report for the project.